Those Barbershop Calendars.

 My favorite calendar by far was my birth year back from 1960.
 It was the only Export Maple Leaf Gardens calendar ever printed that did not have the Maple Leaf team on the first October page.
 The Gardens paid homage to the mighty Montreal Canadiens that year who had just won their fifth straight Stanley Cup the previous spring.
 The Leaf team from that year was relegated to both the November and the eighth pages.

 I now had a dozen calendars dating back to the late 50's in my possession.
-My new goal was to now collect every Export Leaf calendar from 1950 and I would diligently focus on collecting all those twenty-five calendars.
+My new goal was to now collect every Export Leaf calendar from 1950 and I decided I would diligently focus on collecting all of those twenty-five calendars.

-I was already halfway there and I know found myself consumed with searching for the remaining thirteen calendars I needed.
-At the time of writing this memory, I had twenty-three of the Export Gardens calendars displayed on my wall.
+I was already halfway there and I now found myself consumed with searching for the remaining thirteen calendars I needed.
+At the time of writing this memory I had twenty-three of the Export Gardens calendars displayed on my wall at home.

 Since the first time I set foot inside Maple Leaf Gardens, I have always been fascinated with the historic original six hockey shrine.